softpian/RedditVM/README.md

 ### Android development skills
 This repository is able to help understand how to use the following skills.
 * How to implement more robust application using ViewModel and LiveData of Android Architecture Components
-* How to apply Dependency Injection design pattern to Android application with dagger framework
+* How to apply Dependency Injection design pattern to Android application with Dagger 2 framework
 * How to call RESTful API with Retrofit
 * How to use OkHttp Logging Intercepter in order to debug HTTP request/response data
 * How to convert JSON to Java Objects with Moshi